mathspp/mathspp/pages/06.courses/intermediate-python-course/_live-sessions-cta/features.md

 You need to exchange ideas with other devs with the same struggles as you.

-You need to <span class="accent">learn live, in realtime, asking questions and getting answers right then and there</span>.
+You need to learn live, in realtime, asking questions and getting answers right then and there.

 <style>